felixhao28/JSCPP/README.md

 };
 // then enable it
 mydebugger.stopConditions["line10"] = true
-// we need to explictly use "false" because exit code can be 0 if (done !== false) {
+// we need to explicitly use "false" because exit code can be 0 if (done !== false) {
 	console.log("program exited with code " + done);
 }